 The registrar of vital statistics keeps a record of all births and deaths.
 It will depend on the state whether or not the death certificates are available to the public, and what info is included on them (such as cause of death).
 Some states are more lenient than others and might offer informational copies that can be requested by the public.
 California, for example, makes informational copies of the death certificate available to everyone.

 In other states, it’s common for death certificates to become public only after a certain period of time has passed, usually a few decades.
 (The exact time period may vary from state to state.)
 Before that, you need to have a reason to request a copy of someone’s death certificate and proof of your relationship to that person.
-We’ll discuss who can get copies of death certificates next.

 Close a bank account and investment accounts of the deceased